vzakharchenko/rtsp-samsung-tv/README.md

 # Features
  - support more than 999 RTSP streams(support for multiple IP cameras).
- - switch channels(rtsp stream) using numpad on the remote contol
+ - switch channels(rtsp stream) using numpad on the remote control
  - use server to convert rtsp streams using ffmpeg
  - [group rtsp streams on the obe channel (Display 4 cameras streams on one channel)](#add-4-cameras-on-one-screen--)
  - support udp and tcp transport
  - tizen samsung tv application
  - [admin ui](#admin-ui)
  - [protect admin ui(optional)](#protect-admin-ui-using-keycloak-sso-optional)
+ - Voice Control

 # Server Installation
 1. install git, ffmpeg